hexinfra/gorox/hemi/README.md

 Examples
 ========

-For examples showing how to use Hemi, see: https://github.com/hexinfra/examples
+For examples showing how to use Hemi, see "examples/" directory.